Grace Smith

-We're in a world where careers are shaped by more than qualifications and job descriptions.
-Adaptability is the key to success in today's rapidly changing business world.
-Job seekers and employers alike are looking for a new lens to understand and develop the skills that really matter.
-This is where the concept of job skills comes into play - a dynamic concept that offers an opportunity for professional growth and organizational benefit.
+We're in a world where careers are shaped by more than just qualifications and job descriptions.
+Job seekers and employers alike are looking for a new lens to understand and develop the skills for a job that really matter.

-In this article, we explore professional competencies - what they mean, why they matter, and how they have the power to shape our approach to personal and career development.
+In this article, we'll explore what job competencies are, why they matter, and how they have the power to shape our approach to personal and career development.

 91% of talent professionals and hiring managers prioritize soft skills in recruitment, and 89% link bad hires to a lack of these skills.